fladd/floriankrause.org/open-science.md

 * **A Comparison of fMRI Data-Derived and Physiological Data-Derived Methods for Physiological Noise Correction**
   [biorxiv.org/content/10.1101/2023.02.22.529506v1](https://www.biorxiv.org/content/10.1101/2023.02.22.529506v1)

-* **Getting stress-related disorders under control: The unique opportunity for neurofeedback-based therapy**
+* **Getting stress-related disorders under control: The unique opportunity for neurofeedback-based therapy** (Krause, Linde, Hermans, 2024)
   [osf.io/vxnbk/](https://osf.io/vxnbk/)

 * **Using wearable biosensors and ecological momentary assessments for the detection of prolonged stress in real life**